Most Active Stories

 Now, Parente is documenting the 34-year history of the iconic Miami pub in “Little Haiti Rock City.”

-The “sort of English pub” has not only survived, but thrived in the crime, gang, drug and poverty of Little Haiti.
+The “sort of English pub” has not only survived, but thrived in the crime, gangs, drugs and poverty of Little Haiti.
 In recent years, surrounding areas such as Buena Vista, Midtown, and the Design District have been transformed by the culture footprint of hipsters, artists, and tastemakers, but Churchill's has been around for almost four decades of griot, goat stew, and pikliz.

 Somehow the small dive bar has presented Marilyn Manson, Pete Yorn, Iron & Wine, the Walkmen, Sum 41, the Mavericks, Iggy Pop, and Suicidal Tendencies -- and served as a reprieve from Miami's glitzy, velvet-rope nightclubs since Brit Dave Daniels first opened its doors on Sept.
 1, 1979.